New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Challenges of a hybrid workplace

-Whip up emails your employees want to open
+Emails employees want to open

-Effectively Manage Your Hybrid Workforce
+Start To Manage Your Hybrid Workforce Effectively

 It doesn’t look like the future of the office will resemble the past, but that’s not necessarily a bad thing.
 Organizations that choose to opt for a hybrid workplace can gain many advantages.
 The key is having proper internal communications planning, clear guidelines, and being straightforward about your expectations.
 With the right tools, you can ensure that employees stay connected and engaged whether they’re 6 or 6,000 feet apart.